Generalized Laplace Inference in Multiple Change-Points Models: Generalized Laplace Estimation

 \subsection{Discussion about the GL Approach}

 We use Figure \ref{Fig1}-\ref{Fig2} to illustrate the main idea behind the usefulness of the GL method.
-They present plots of the density of the distribution of $\widehat{T}_{b}^{\mathrm{LS}}$ for the simple model $y_{t}=\phi^{0}+z_{t}\left(\delta_{1}^{0}+\delta^{0}\mathbf{1}\left\{ t>T_{b}^{0}\right\} \right)+e_{t}$ where $\left\{ z_{t}\right\} $ follows an ARMA(1,1) process and $e_{t}\sim i.i.d.\,\mathscr{N}\left(0,\,1\right)$.
-The distributions presented are the exact finite-sample distribution and \citeauthor{bai:97RES}\textquoteright s (1997) classical large-$N$ limit distribution\textemdash the span $N$ here coincides with the sample size $T$.
-Noteworthy is the non-standard features of the finite-sample distribution when the break magnitude is small, which include multi-modality, fat tails and asymmetry\textemdash the latter if $T_{b}^{0}$ is not at mid-sample.
+They present plots of the density of the distribution of $\widehat{T}_{b}^{\mathrm{LS}}$ and $\widehat{T}_{b}^{\mathrm{GL}}$ for the simple model $y_{t}=\phi^{0}+z_{t}\left(\delta_{1}^{0}+\delta^{0}\mathbf{1}\left\{ t>T_{b}^{0}\right\} \right)+e_{t}$ where $\left\{ z_{t}\right\} $ follows an ARMA(1,1) process and $e_{t}\sim i.i.d.\,\mathscr{N}\left(0,\,1\right)$.
+The distributions presented are the exact finite-sample distributions of the LS and GL estimators, \citeauthor{bai:97RES}\textquoteright s (1997) classical large-$N$ limit distribution, and the asymptotic distribution of the GL estimator.
+Noteworthy are the non-standard features of the finite-sample distribution of the LS estimator when the break magnitude is small, which include multi-modality, fat tails and asymmetry.
 The central mode is near $\widehat{T}_{b}^{\mathrm{LS}}$ while the other two modes are in the tails near the start and end of the sample period; when the break magnitude is small $\widehat{T}_{b}^{\mathrm{LS}}$ tends to locate the break in the tails since the evidence of a break is weak.
 It is evident that the classical large-$N$ asymptotic distribution provides a poor approximation especially for small break sizes.
+Some of these features have been found in other works {[}see, e.g., \citet{perron/zhu:05}, \citet{deng/perron:06}, Jiang, et al. \citeyearpar{jiang/wang/yu:16,jiang/wang/yu:17}, and \citet{casini/perron_CR_Single_Break}{]}.
+Turning to the densities of the GL estimators, some of the nonstandard features appear also for the GL estimator although to a much lesser extent.
+In particular, the densities of the GL estimators are less spread out than the corresponding densities for the LS estimator.
+For small breaks, the finite-sample distributions of the LS and GL estimators are quite different, which suggests that standard measures of accuracy (e.g., MAE and RMSE) can be expected to differ substantially.
+For $\lambda_{0}=0.5$ the GL estimator exhibits much less variability and more precision.
+The figures also show that the asymptotic distribution of the GL estimator provides an accurate approximation for large breaks while for small breaks the approximation is less accurate.
+However, it captures the fat-tails of the finite-sample distribution which suggests that it does not underestimate uncertainty about the break location unlike \citeauthor{bai:97RES}\textquoteright s (1997) distribution.